 World Child Cancer

-Xploro is proud to partner with World Child Cancer, the leading international cancer charity supporting children with cancer in low and middle income countries.
+Xploro is proud to partner with World Child Cancer, the leading international cancer charity supporting children with cancer in low- and middle-income countries.

-Child with cancer in Ghana (a low and middle income country) using Xploro
+Child with cancer in Ghana (a low- and middle-income country) using Xploro

 A child learning about x-rays in a Ghanian hospital